anlutro/laravel-repository/README.md

 Pick the latest stable version from packagist or the GitHub tag list.

-This package utilizes and depends on my (validation service library)[https://github.com/anlutro/laravel-validation].
+This package utilizes and depends on my [validation service library](https://github.com/anlutro/laravel-validation).

 WARNING: Backwards compatibility is not guaranteed during version 0.x.